What is accessibility?

 A video may need a transcript as well as an additional description if it communicates information non-verbally, such as through gesture and body language.

 The colours chosen for text, buttons, icons and backgrounds need to be carefully chosen so that they display with sufficient contrast to be visible to people with limited vision or colour blindness.

 It means adding code that guide users of screen readers and other tools through websites.

 For users with physical disabilities, it means being able to skip through a page by tabbing through a logical sequence of active elements, from menu items to subheadings.

 Accessibility is important.
 In websites, the platform and content work together to make a site accessible.

 Why is accessibility necessary?

-Accessibility is important.
-Making content accessible for people with visual and mobility disabilities is a requirement for government and not-for-profit organisations funded by government, but all organisations should publish accessible content.
+Making content accessible for people with visual and mobility disabilities is a professional requirement for government and not-for-profit organisations funded by government in Australia.
+It is also a legal requirement to do so.

-Most organisations, even government agencies, fail to meet the required standards because the issue is not seen as a priority for, or taken seriously by, management.
+Most organisations, even government agencies, fail to meet the required standards.
+Accessibility is often not seen as a priority for, or taken seriously by, management.

 Translating the standards into simple publishing processes makes it easier to create accessible content.
-I can help you define simple processes for your content creators to follow so that your content meets the needs of every audience.
+I can define easy to follow publishing processes so that your content meets the needs of every audience.